i18n-site/md/en/README.md

 Create a marketplace for international front-end components;
 There is much more we plan to do.

-We look forward to connecting with like-minded individuals amidst the vast sea of humanity.
-We are seeking volunteers to contribute to open-source code development and the proofreading of translated texts.
-If interested, please [fill out your profile here](https://ggl.link/i18n) and then join [the mailing list](https://groups.google.com/u/2/g/i18n-site) for further communication.

 We believe in open-source and cherish sharing,
 Welcome to join us in creating a future without borders.

+> [!NOTE]
+> We look forward to connecting with like-minded individuals amidst the vast sea of humanity.
+> We are seeking volunteers to contribute to open-source code development and the proofreading of translated texts.
+> If interested, please [fill out your profile here](https://ggl.link/i18n) and then join [the mailing list](https://groups.google.com/u/2/g/i18n-site) for further communication.